Six Incredible Hacks to Help You Get Up in the Morning

 Film characters are often shown stretching after waking up in the morning.
 Well, there may be some truth in that gesture.
 According to Rebecca Scott, a representative of the NYU Sleep Centre, there are two stretching techniques which you can use to refresh your mind in the morning.

 The first way to stretch is to sit with your legs crossed, while placing your hands at the bedside.
 Put your arm up in an arc position, slowly bending it to the right, while simultaneously loosening up right elbow and resting your forearm on the bed.
 Inhale deeply, hold it in, and then exhale.
 Repeat the same with the other leg.

 The second way is much simpler and appropriate for mornings when you are in a rush.
 Sit with your legs crossed near the head-side of the bed, place your hands in front of you, and slide your hands to the leg-side of the bed, bringing your torso closer to the bed.
 Don’t stretch farther than comfortable, otherwise you can hurt yourself.

 Let the Sunshine In

-Sunlight is important to let your circadian rhythm know that it’s morning time, and that your body should wake up.
+Sunlight is important to let your circadian rhythm know that it’s morning time and that your body should wake up.
 That is not all.
-According to a study conducted by Northwestern University in 2014, people who were exposed to sunlight earlier in the morning had lower body mass index compared to those who got exposed to sunlight at a later time.
+According to a study conducted by Northwestern University in 2014, people who were exposed to sunlight earlier in the morning had a lower body mass index compared to those who got exposed to sunlight at a later time.

 Taking a Walk Before Breakfast